kubedb/docs/docs/guides/postgres/enterprise/postgres-enterprise.md

 leaf_sha256    | D2:3D:90:71:6F:8C:87:0C:AE:9B:...
 ```

-This reads a snapshot the postmaster placed in shared memory when it verified
-the certificate, so it costs nothing to query and cannot disagree with what the
+This is served from memory, so it is cheap to query and safe to scrape on a
-server actually accepted at startup.
+schedule — `days_remaining` in particular is the natural thing to alert on.

 ## Step 6 — Connect and use it